kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 * Prefer UI features as the test coverage is usually lower compared to backend features.
 Use different browser for the test.
 * Prefer features related to customer support issues as our customers expect that these features are working correctly.

-If you are satisfied with the release, send an email to camundabpm@camunda.com:
+If you are satisfied with the release, post a message to `#cambpm-announcements` on Slack:

 ```
 Hey,